compare neurofeedback equipment - WHAT IS THE BEST NEUROFEEDBACK SYSTEM?

 Instead of targeting specific symptoms, NeurOptimal focuses on optimizing overall brain function.
 This approach naturally ameliorates most complaints, whatever their source.

-NeurOptimal® is essentially a brain workout.
-It trains your brain to be more flexible and resilient.
-Without pushing it in any specific direction, the NeurOptimal® neurofeedback system interacts with your central nervous system in a way that improves neural plasticity.
 A mind that is more flexible adapts and responds quicker and more appropriately to changes in your environment.
-The more easily your brain adjusts to changes encountered in a normal busy day, the better you feel.
+The more easily you adjusts to changes encountered in a normal busy day, the better you feel.
 A lack of brain fitness, on the other hand, can leave you drained and stressed at the end of the day.
+Learn who it is for

 IS NEUROFEEDBACK SAFE?